vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 the dependence (päratanatrya) on the part of the released and

 ever-free souls; all these are undesirable.
-The Lord is free from all
+The Lord is free from a॥

 that can be considered lowly; He is not tainted by contact with the lowly; furthermore He can destroy all evil in others. akhila-all encompassing; all that is sentient and nonsentient in the entirety of the created worlds and the eternal paramapada. kalyāṇa ēkatāna-the sole abode of all that is desirable and good-full of virtues, with no possibility of being inauspicious even in a small part, svētara samasta vastuvilakṣaṇa-distinctly different from all others than Or Himself.